Aditya-Debnath/1-to-45-Codes-from-List-of-programs/README.md

 61. Write a C program to generate random numbers.

-62. Write a C program to add two complex numbers
+62. Write a C program to add two complex numbers.

 63. Write a C program to accept two integers for a coordinate point and determine its quadrant.

 64. Students need to do a project based on C language.